![]() |

 Referenced by ActiveCamera::~ActiveCamera(), QImage::applyColorTransform(), convert_generic(), convert_generic_inplace(), convert_generic_inplace_over_rgb64(), convert_generic_over_rgb64(), doActivate(), QMetaMethodInvoker::invokeImpl(), multithread_pixels_function(), QAndroidEventDispatcher::processEvents(), QLibProxyWrapper::run(), org.qtproject.qt.android.QtThread::run(), ActiveCamera::setFormat(), and QtConcurrent::ThreadEngineBarrier::wait().

-int QSemaphore::available | ( | ) | const |
+Here is the caller graph for this function:| int QSemaphore::available | ( | ) | const |

 Returns the number of resources currently available to the semaphore.